illumiolabs/illumio-security-hub-connector/security-hub-quarantine-action/README.md

 ## Support

-The AWS Lambda Function is released and distributed as open source software subject to the (LICENSE).
+The AWS Lambda Function is released and distributed as open source software subject to the [LICENSE](LICENSE).
 Illumio has no obligation or responsibility related to the AWS Lambda Function with respect to support, maintenance, availability, security or otherwise.
-Please read the entire (LICENSE) for additional information regarding the permissions and limitations.
-You can engage with the author & contributors team and community on SLACK
+Please read the entire [LICENSE](LICENSE) for additional information regarding the permissions and limitations.
+You can engage with the author & contributors team and community on SLACK.

 ## Contributing